digitalfabrik/integreat-app/native/docs/manual-builds.md

 yarn android
 ```

+- Start the app on mobile device using **ADB over network**:
+1. Enable ADB via Network on your phone (Dev Settings)
+2. Connect phone via usb
+3. Run: `adb tcpip 5555`
+4. Plug out phone
+5. Run: `adb connect 192.168.x.x`
+6. Use the commands in the section above

 ### Building the App using a test signing keystore (without Fastlane)

 - [optional] Set the environment variables for the android keystore explicitly: